Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

 ### Disabling RAWG Integration

-To disable all calls to the RAWG API, you can use the `TESTING_RAWG_API_DISABLED` environment variable.
-This will result in no box arts being displayed.
+To turn off all calls to the RAWG API, utilize the `TESTING_RAWG_API_DISABLED` environmental variable.
+Omitting the `RAWG_API_KEY` value will also disable RAWG integration.

 ## Game Box Arts